Deformations of the connected sum of Gorenstein algebras: Union along the point

 As in Lemma \ref{step2y} (but for $\m_Y$ instead of $\m_X$), the minimal second syzygies are in degrees $(1,1)$ or $(0,l)$, for $k,l>0$.
 0.2 cm Assume that we have a homomorphism $\psi \in \Hom(F_2,\O_X)$ of pure $y$-degree that provides us a class in $\Ext^1_{\O_X \times_\kk \O_Y }(\m_Y,\O_X)$.
 0.2 cm The second kind of syzygies goes with $\psi$ to the degree $(0,0)$, since $\O_X$ is generated as an algebra by pure $x$-degrees.
 If the image of those syzygies is non-zero then $\psi$ sends one of those syzygies to the unit.
 If $\psi \colon F_2\to \O_X$ lifts to an element in $\Ext^1_{\O_X \times_\kk \O_Y }(\m_Y,\O_X)$ group, then the following diagram commutes Let us say that a syzygy $s$ goes to $1$ with $\psi$.
 For $x \in \O_X \subset \O_{X\cup_* Y}$, any non-zero element of pure $x$-degree, $xs$ is mapped by $\psi$ to $x\in \O_X$, which is non-zero. \\ Since $d_1(s)\in \m_Y F_1$, consequently $xd_1(s)=0$ (note that we are in category of $\O_{X\cup_* Y}$-modules), and there is a $3$-syzygy with the image $xs$ .
 Such a $3$-syzygy contradicts the commutativity of Diagram \eqref{3syz-eq}.
 Consequently, the second kind of syzygies are annihilated by $\psi$.
 0.2 cm Let us consider the submodule of $F_2$ generated by the syzygies of the first kind, those of degree $(1,1)$.
 The quotient of this submodule by (the restriction of) the image of $d_2$ is isomorphic to $\bigoplus \m_X[0,-1]$, where the sum is indexed by the homogeneous generators of $\m_Y$.
 The set of elements in of pure $y$-degree is the set of degree zero elements of

 There is only one such homogeneous element, coming from the embedding.
 But such a homomorphism factors through the map $d_1$.
 Thereupon, giving the trivial class in the extensions group. \end{proof}

 \begin{remark} We comment on the necessity of the assumption that $X\neq \{x\}$.
-Assume otherwise, then we get a functor $\Def(*/Y)$, this is the Hilbert scheme of one point on $Y$, then the tangent space lies in the pure $y$-degree, see Proposition \ref{pt-in-Y}.
-This contradicts the statement if $Y$ is not a reduced point. \end{remark}
+Assume that $X$ is a reduced point, then we get a functor $\Def(*/Y)$, this is the Hilbert scheme of one point on $Y$, then the tangent space lies in the pure $y$-degree, see Proposition \ref{pt-in-Y}.
+This contradicts the statement as long as $Y$ is not a reduced point as well. \end{remark}

 \begin{lem} Assume that $X\neq \{x\}$.
 Then the map $\Def^{<0}(* \to Y) \to \Def^{<0}(X\cup_* Y)$ is injective on tangents and obstructions, and surjects onto $y$-pure degree tangents. \end{lem} \begin{proof} Lemma \ref{step2y} implies the statement for the map Since a tangent-obstruction theory of the map is given by $T^0_X,T^1_X$, see Braid~\eqref{braid3}.
 Therefore, the tangent-obstruction theory is concentrated in pure $x$-degrees, we get the statement for the composition